G00fY2/version-compare/README.md

 ## Usage
 **A release on jcenter will follow soon.**

 To compare two version strings just create a new Version object.
-Invalid inputs will by default be handeld as `0.0.0`.
+Invalid inputs will by default be handled as `0.0.0`.
 So a valid version string will always be higher in this case.
 ```java
 String exampleString = "1.0.1-beta";